mvandermerwe/HuffmanEncoding/Assignment-12-Huffman/Documents/README.txt

  Our biggest problem was understanding the code and what it did.
 Another problem we encountered was using bytes instead of bits and vice versa.
-It caused lots of problems when building our trees but with lots of debugging we were able to figure out were the problem was.
+It caused lots of problems when building our trees but with lots of debugging we were able to figure out where the problem was.